eln0ty/memory-forensics-writeup/README.md

 Solve:-

-First, We will dump the executable file for malicious process
+First, we will dump the executable file for malicious process.

-second, We will calculate the hash
+second, we will calculate the hash.

 ##### `python2 /opt/volatility/vol.py -f Triage.mem --profile=Win7SP1x64 procdump -p 3496 --dump-dir=./`